deeptools/HiCExplorer/docs/content/tools/hicMergeDomains.rst

    :ref: hicexplorer.hicMergeDomains.parse_arguments
    :prog: hicMergeDomains

-This tool is the result of the bachelor thesis from Sarah Domogalla at the Bioinformatics lab of the Albert-Ludwigs_University Freiburg.
+This tool is the result of the `bachelor thesis <http://www.bioinf.uni-freiburg.de/Lehre/Theses/BA_Sarah_Domogalla.pdf>`__ (in German) from Sarah Domogalla at the Bioinformatics lab of the Albert-Ludwigs-University Freiburg.
 The thesis was written in winter semester 2019/2020.

 The thesis covers the issue of differently detected TADs of the same data but on different resolutions.